woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode4.md

 **Marilyn**: Listen, Richard, doing aerobics for an hour is a lot different than lifting weights.

-**Richard**: Yeah.Quite a bit different.I think aerobics.
+**Richard**: Yeah.Quite a bit different.I think aerobics is easy.
 I could work out in your class with no problem.

 **Marilyn**: You think so?

 **Richard**: Oh, without a doubt.
 When's the next class?

-**Marilyn**: Tomorrow morning at ten 0'clock.
+**Marilyn**: Tomorrow morning at ten o'clock.
 Try it.

 **Richard**: Tomorrow morning after lifting weights, I'll try aerobics.
 It's a snap.
 Tomorrow morning at ten o’clock.